Wildfire Rx

 Preventative Medicine

-The idea for the technology first took shape at a family barbeque.
+The idea for the technology first took shape at a family barbecue.
 Professor Appel says he likes to talk to experts in other fields, knowing that innovation often happens at these junctures.
 So, when his brother-in-law, Jesse Acosta, a fire prevention expert turned adjunct professor, mentioned that Highway 101 just north of their alma mater in San Luis Obispo has 10 to 15 fires every year, Appel listened closely.
 With wildfire, too, it seems that sparks ignite where boundaries meet.

 In California’s tinderbox ecology, it takes little to set off a blaze.
 It could be a cigarette butt flicked out of a car window, a freight train grinding the curve of the tracks too quickly, or—tragically, as in the case of the 2018 blaze in Paradise, Calif.—a malfunction in the electrical grid.
 In fact, 84 percent of the state’s wildfires ignite in areas already known to be high-risk, such as roadsides or adjacent to utilities infrastructure.